fjall-rs/fjall/fjall/README.md

   (temporary logo)
 </p>

-// TODO: 0.3.0

 [![CI](https://github.com/marvin-j97/fjall/actions/workflows/test_fjall.yml/badge.svg)](https://github.com/marvin-j97/fjall/actions/workflows/test_fjall.yml)
 [![docs.rs](https://img.shields.io/docsrs/fjall?color=green)](https://docs.rs/fjall)
 [![Crates.io](https://img.shields.io/crates/v/fjall?color=blue)](https://crates.io/crates/fjall)
 ![MSRV](https://img.shields.io/badge/MSRV-1.74.0-blue)

 Fjall is an LSM-based embedded key-value storage engine written in Rust.
+It features:

+- Thread-safe BTreeMap-like API
+- 100% safe & stable Rust
+- Range & prefix searching with forward and reverse iteration
+- Cross-partition snapshots (MVCC)
+- Automatic background maintenance

+Each `Keyspace` is a single physical database and is split into `partitions` (a.k.a. column families), you should probably only use a single keyspace for your application.
+Each partition is physically a single LSM-tree and its own logical collection; however, write operations across partitions are atomic as they are persisted in a single database-level journal, which will be recovered after a crash.

 It is not:

 - a standalone server
 - a relational database
 - a wide-column database: it has no notion of columns

-This crate exports a `Keyspace`, which is a single logical database, split into `partitions` (a.k.a. column families).
-Each partition is logically a single LSM-tree; however, write operations across partitions are atomic as they are persisted in a single database-level journal, which will be recovered after a crash.

 Keys are limited to 65536 bytes, values are limited to 2^32 bytes.
 As is normal with any kind of storage engine, larger keys and values have a bigger performance impact.